 The measure was modeled for these prototypes by modifying the baseline EnergyPlus input file generated by CBECC-Com and running the modified input file by specifying an alternative proposed design in CBECC-Com.
 This process was completed for both the Standard Design and the Proposed Design runs.
-Review of initial analysis results showed a drastic difference in energy savings and ultimately cost effectiveness between the low-rise and mid-rise prototypes even though both were applied a unitary HRV/ERV with the same specifications.
+Review of initial analysis results showed a drastic difference in energy savings and ultimately cost effectiveness between the low-rise and mid-rise prototypes even though both were applied a unitary ERV/HRV with the same specifications.
 Specifically, the heating savings were much higher and the cooling penalty much smaller for the low-rise.
 Review of the ACM Reference Manuals identified very different assumptions for infiltration and natural ventilation across CBECC-Res and CBECC-Com.
 CBECC-Res assumes 7 ACH50 for multifamily buildings.
-CBECC-Com assumes a leakage of 0.0448 cfm per square feet of exterior wall.
-It also reduces this by 75 percent at all hours to account for building pressurization when the HVAC system is operational.
-The Statewide CASE Team conducted analysis of HRV savings for Climate Zone 12 using the midrise prototype under different infiltration assumptions.
+CBECC-Com assumes a leakage of 0.0448 cfm per square feet of exterior wall area.
+While a metric based on "cfm per square foot" is more appropriate to characterize leakage for large buildings than an air exchange rate, for comparison, this translates to 0.68 ACH50 for the midrise prototype.
+CBECC-Com also reduces this by 75 percent at all hours to account for building pressurization when the HVAC system is operational, which is not realistic for residential buildings.

+The Statewide CASE Team conducted analysis of HRV savings for Climate Zone 12 using the midrise prototype under improved infiltration assumptions.
 All runs assumed a natural gas furnace and split air conditioning system, per Energy Commission request.

-As shown in the table below, the energy savings from the E/HRV measure varies significantly based on the infiltration assumption - with only \$246 TDV savings under the default assumptions in CBECC-Com (which translate to an infiltration rate of 0.68 ACH50 and infiltration schedule of 0.25).
+As shown in the table below, the energy savings from the ERV/HRV measure varies significantly based on the infiltration assumption-with only \$246 TDV savings under the default assumptions in CBECC-Com (which translate to an infiltration rate of 0.68 ACH50 and infiltration schedule of 0.25).
 If infiltration is increased to the CBECC-Res assumption of 7 ACH50 and an infiltration schedule of 1.0, savings in CBECC-Com are \$1,223, which is much closer to the savings found for the low-rise garden style building of \$1,652 per dwelling unit.

-Table 11: Savings (in TDV \$) from ERV/HRV proposal under different infiltration assumptions in CBECC-Comm
+Table 20: Savings (in TDV \$) From ERV/HRV Proposal Under Different Infiltration Assumptions in CBECC-Comm

-TDV NPV 30-yr Savings per Uni per Unit CBECC- Software Prototype Assumed Infiltration rate (in ACH50), Infiltration schedule Electricity Gas Total COM Mid-rise Base run: 0.68 ACH50, 0.25 \$(334) \$581 \$246 COM Mid-rise 1.6 ACH50, 0.25 \$(240) \$652 \$412 COM Mid-rise 1.6 ACH50 + schedule 1.0 \$(39) \$816 \$777 COM Mid-rise 7 ACH50 + schedule of 1.0 \$160 \$1,063 \$1,223 COM High-rise Base run (with bypass): 1.6 ACH50, 1.0 \$443 \$860 \$1,303 COM High-rise Base run (no bypass): 1.6 ACH50, 1.0 \$(318) \$1,085 \$767 RES Low-rise Base run: 7 ACH50, 1.0 \$237 \$1,415 \$1,652
+TDV NPV 30)-yr Saving s per Unit CBECC- Software Prototype Assumed Infiltration rate (in ACH50), Infiltration schedule Electricity Gas Total Com Mid-rise Base run: 0.68 ACH50, 0.25 \$(334) \$581 \$246 Com Mid-rise 1.6 ACH50, 0.25 \$(240) \$652 \$412 Com Mid-rise 1.6 ACH50 + schedule 1.0 \$(39) \$816 \$777 Com Mid-rise 7 ACH50 + schedule of 1.0 \$160 \$1,063 \$1,223 Com High-rise Base run (with bypass): 1.6 ACH50, 1.0 \$443 \$860 \$1,303 Com High-rise Base run (no bypass): 1.6 ACH50, 1.0 \$(318) \$1,085 \$767 Res Low-rise Base run: 7 ACH50, 1.0 \$237 \$1,415 \$1,652

 To better reflect measured building characteristics (and secondarily to align with ASHRAE 90.1 assumptions), the leakage rate in CBECC-Com was adjusted according to the ratio of the building envelope area to exterior wall area.
-This ratio is 2.4. for the mid-rise prototype and 1.5 for the high-rise prototype.
+This ratio is 2.4 for the mid-rise prototype and 1.5 for the high-rise prototype.
 In addition, the 75 percent reduction to account for building pressurization was eliminated.